eneadriancatalin/Shotty-dispenser/README.md

 # Shotty V2.0 (in progress)

 # Shotty V1.0 (not working properly)
-Shotty is an open-source shot dispencer
+Shotty is an open-source shot dispenser

-Un servomotor atasat de un brat mobil al unei jucarii care se duce deasupra unui pahar si toarna o cantitate de lichid avand 4 moduri de lucru (manual, aleatoriu, automat si curatate) si un mod de dimensionare a cantitatii de lichid

 A servo motor is affixed to a mobile arm of a toy, adept at maneuvering above a glass and dispensing liquid with precision.
 It offers four distinct operating modes: manual, random, automatic and cleaning.
 Additionally, it includes a liquid quantity sizing mode for precise measurement adjustments.